How To Download iPhone/iPad Apps Without Using an Apple ID

 Are you looking for alternative ways to download apps without using an Apple ID?
 Do you want to stay legal but work around the system in order to get apps for your iPhone?
 Do you want to overcome the loss of the App Store in iTunes?

 The headline was prompted by comments we had received about the loss of the App Store in iTunes version 12.7.
-While you can still download all the apps you want directly onto your device, those of you with multiple devices didn’t want to have to keep download the same app multiple times.
+While you can still download all the apps you want directly onto your device, those of you with multiple devices don’t want to have to keep downloading the same app multiple times.

 While the actual subject relates to the App Store, lots of the comments referred to the Apple ID.
 I’m taking that as meaning you want to load apps as you used to before the disappearance of the App Store and without entering your Apple ID.

 Bye-bye App Store

 Things used to be so simple as an Apple device owner.
 You bought your iPhone or iPad, installed iTunes, set up an account, got your Apple ID, and linked your iPhone and/or iPad to your account.